githubixx/ansible-role-kubernetes-ca/README.md

 ansible-role-kubernetes-ca
 ==========================

-This playbook is used in [Kubernetes the not so hard way with Ansible (at scaleway) - Part 4 - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-4/).
+This role is used in [Kubernetes the not so hard way with Ansible (at scaleway) - Part 4 - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-4/).
 It basically creates two CA's (one for etcd and one for Kubernetes API server) and the certificates needed to secure communication of the Kubernetes components.
 Besides the Kubernetes API server none of the Kubernetes components should communicate with the etcd cluster directly.
 For more information see [Kubernetes the not so hard way with Ansible (at scaleway) - Part 4 - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-4/).

 Requirements
 ------------